SENKO HOLDINGS

 Scenario analysis

-With regard to our flagship Logistics business, we evaluated the extent of financial impacts under the 1.5℃ and 4℃ scenarios for 2030 and 2050 for those risks and opportunities which we consider important and studied how to apply the results to strategies affecting investment and financing.
+Also, with regard to our flagship Logistics Business, we deepened our scenario analysis in FY2023 and evaluated the extent of financial impacts under the 1.5℃ and 4℃ scenarios for 2030 and 2050 for those risks and opportunities we anticipated facing in FY2022 which we deem to be serious and studied how to apply the results to strategies affecting investment and financing, and reviewed the risks and carbon tax impacts for achieving carbon neutrality by 2050.

 (Logistics business)